UrMom73/UrMom73/README.md

 - 👋 Hi, I’m @UrMom73
-- 👀 I’m interested in coding and music.
+- 👀 I’m interested in coding, music, and language.
-- 🌱 I’m currently learning JavaScript and HTML.
+- 🌱 I’m currently learning JavaScript, HTML, and CSS.
-- 💞️ I’m looking to collaborate on nothing at the moment.
+- 💞️ I’m looking to collaborate on web text adventures.
 - 📫 How to reach me ...

 <!---